Ridge and Lasso in R: How Penalised Regression Shrinks Coefficients and Selects Variables

 Key Insight

 Lasso fuses variable selection with estimation.
-Every other classical approach selects variables in one stage and refits in another.
-Lasso does both together, which is why the retained coefficients are slightly shrunk rather than pure OLS estimates on the selected subset.
+Every other classical approach picks variables in one stage and refits in another.
+Lasso does both at once, which is why the retained coefficients come out slightly shrunk rather than as pure OLS estimates on the selected subset.

 Try it: Find the smallest lambda in lasso_fit$lambda at which exactly four predictors have non-zero coefficients (ignoring the intercept).